omarandlorraine/strop/README.md

 them.
 But I don't want to say they're *supported* as such yet.
 Probably the best ones are:

+- *pic12*, precursor to the '14
+- *pic14*, because I use these in my day job
 - *mos6502*, because why not
 - *mos65c02*, which has all the same instructions as mos6502 plus some extras
 - *motorola6800*, it's related to the 6502s but has an extra register and some other goodies

+I've tried to pick ones I use or like, and then I've added the low-hanging fruit like their relatives and so on.
+I've also tried to make this extensible, and easy to add whatever architectures in the future.

 ### Theory of operation
 The basic idea is to generate code better than what traditional optimising